zhenhua-wang/emacs-websearch/README.md

 # emacs-websearch
 Use request.el to search things on web

 This is a simple package which let you search anything on web using emacs.
 It can be used with Vertico!
-Currently, it only supports google. other search engine would be added soon.
+Currently, it supports DuckDuckGo and Google.
+Other search engine would be added soon.

 The default brower can be changed by modifying `browse-url-browser-function`, e.g.